Operational Guidelines: One-Parent Family Payment

 See "Payment Related Issues" guidelines for more general information.

 One-Parent Family Payment is payable for as long as a person continues to satisfy the qualifying conditions and is not disqualified for any reason.
-Once the last relevant child on the claim reaches the relevant age (see Section Cut-off point of youngest child that applies to OFP claims table on page 10) both personal payment and increase for a relevant child cease simultaneously.
-The claimant is advised in advance that the payment will cease and advised of other payments for which she or he may qualify.
+Once the youngest relevant child on the claim reaches the age of 7 years One-Parent Family Payment stops.
+The person is advised in advance that the payment will cease and advised of other payments for which they may qualify.

 In the case of prisoner's spouse or civil partner, payment continues for 4 weeks following release of prisoner from imprisonment.